 Lorna graduated with honors from Samford University in Birmingham, Alabama, and is fluent in Spanish, having spent her formative years in South America.
 She began her career at Hoffman Media in 1991, where her needlework skills and love for the art served her well during her tenure as editor of both Just CrossStitch and Sampler & Antique Needlework Quarterly.
-Next, Lorna, an accomplished home cook, guided one of Hoffman’s quite successful publications, Taste of the South, through its first five years before trading spatulas for teacups in her move to TeaTime.
+Next, Lorna, an accomplished cook, guided one of Hoffman’s quite successful publications, Taste of the South, through its first five years before trading spatulas for teacups in her move to TeaTime.
 Of her many responsibilities as editor, she especially enjoys visiting tea businesses of all styles and telling their stories in the pages of the magazine.
 She is currently pursuing Specialty Tea Institute Level 3 certification.

-Lorna balances the rigors of a career with the joys of parenthood as she and husband, Brent, raise their two wonderful teenage children.
+Lorna balances the rigors of a career with the joys of parenthood as she and husband, Brent, raise their two wonderful teenage children in Hoover, Alabama.